USCIS Expands Enforcement Powers: What Employers Must Know

 How Employers Can Prepare Now

-• Leverage Digital Compliance Tools: Use I-9 management software with built-in error detection, audit trails, and reverification alerts.
+• Use digital compliance tools.
+Use I-9 management software with built-in error detection, audit trails, and reverification alerts.

 Related: What Documents Are Acceptable for I-9 Compliance

 This rule marks a turning point in U.S. immigration enforcement.
-By empowering USCIS agents with law enforcement authority, DHS has doubled down on protecting the integrity of work authorization.
+By empowering USCIS agents with law enforcement authority — and by pairing that federal expansion with a parallel wave of state-level enforcement — DHS and state governments have doubled down on protecting the integrity of work authorization.

 For HR leaders and compliance teams, the message is clear: I-9 compliance can no longer be treated as a box-checking exercise.
-With civil fines reaching $288–$2,861 per paperwork violation and up to $28,619 per unauthorized hire, employers must act now to tighten their I-9 strategy.
+With federal civil fines of $288 to $2,861 per paperwork violation and up to $28,619 per unauthorized hire — and state penalties stacking on top — employers must act now to tighten their I-9 strategy.
+For a complete federal penalty breakdown, see our 2026 I-9 penalties guide.

 At i9 Intelligence, we help employers stay audit-ready with digital tools, training, and proactive compliance strategies.
 Try our I-9 Risk Calculator or schedule a free I-9 compliance review with our team today.